HindujaB/siddhi-io-prometheus-original/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">value.attribute</td>
         <td style="vertical-align: top; word-wrap: break-word">The name of the attribute in stream definition which specifies the metric value.
-The defined value attribute must be included inside the stream attributes.
-The value of the value attribute that published through events will increase the metric value for counter and gauge metric types.
+The defined value attribute must be included inside the stream attributes. <br>The value of the value attribute that published through events will increase the metric value for counter and gauge metric types.
 And for histogram and summary metric types, the values will be observed.
 By default, the value attribute is specified as 'value' </td>
         <td style="vertical-align: top">value</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>